SPE-R/SPE/SPE-R-2024-practicals-with-solutions/cont-eff-s.md

   level of the period factor.
 For the latter one could choose the middle period 1968-72.

-We shall plot just the point estimates from the latter model
+Let us also plot estimates from the latter model, too.